Sweetheart Cup Company

 The world's largest "paper" cup in front of what was once the Lily-Tulip manufacturing company in Riverside, California, later Sweetheart Cup Company.
 Actually made of poured concrete, the cup stands about 68.1 ft tall.

 Sweetheart Cup Company was a North American company that made paper cups, plastic cups and related products.
 In 2004, Sweetheart was acquired by the Solo Cup Company, which itself was acquired by Dart Container on May 4, 2012.

+The company's brands included Sweetheart, Trophy, Lily, Preference, Jazz, Simple Elegance, Silent Service, and Guildware.

 History

-1911: Predecessor to Maryland Cup founded in Boston by Joseph Shapiro and his three brothers.
-The company sells ice cream, then expands to baked ice cream cones.
-The headquarters move to Baltimore.

-1932–1936: Company diversifies, making matches and straws.
-Sweetheart, the name used on products, is inspired by picture of two children using straws to drink a milkshake from the same glass.

-1947: Company executives vote, 14-to-1, against entering the cup business.
-But Joseph Shapiro votes yes - and the cup business is born.

-1961: Maryland Cup goes public, consolidating 32 companies controlled by Shapiro family members.